ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 ## Protecting SQL databases in AlwaysOn Availability Groups
 {: #configureBackupAlwaysOn}

-You can protect SQL Server databases in AlwaysOn Availability Groups by using the Windows&reg; {{site.data.keyword.backup_notm}} Agent and SQL Server plug-in.
+You can protect SQL Server databases in AlwaysOn Availability Groups by using the Windows {{site.data.keyword.backup_notm}} Agent and SQL Server plug-in.
 If you back up a database in a secondary replica, a copy-only backup of the database is performed.
 Copy-only backups do not affect the sequence of conventional SQL Server backups.
 Microsoft&reg; supports only copy-only backups of secondary databases.
 For more information, see [offload-supported backups to secondary replicas of an availability group](https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/active-secondaries-backup-on-secondary-replicas-always-on-availability-groups){: external}.

 If a backup job includes secondary databases and databases that are not in a secondary replica, a copy-only backup is performed for all databases in the job.
 Do not include a secondary database in the same job as a stand-alone database.
 {: note}

 To protect SQL Server databases in AlwaysOn Availability Groups, you can choose one from the following options.
-- Install the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in on the server where the primary replica is hosted.
+- Install the Windows {{site.data.keyword.backup_notm}} Agent and plug-in on the server where the primary replica is hosted.
 You can run a full backup of the primary databases, followed by full or transaction log backups.
 If the primary replica becomes a secondary replica after a failover, the {{site.data.keyword.backup_notm}} Agent automatically runs copy-only database backups instead of full backups.
 Transaction log backups remain the same.

-- Install the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in on a server where a secondary replica is hosted.
+- Install the Windows {{site.data.keyword.backup_notm}} Agent and plug-in on a server where a secondary replica is hosted.
 This backup strategy offloads backup processing to a nonprimary server.
 You can run a copy-only backup of the secondary database, followed by copy-only or transaction log backups.
 If the secondary replica becomes the primary replica after a failover, the {{site.data.keyword.backup_notm}} Agent automatically runs full backups instead of copy-only backups.
 Transaction log backups remain the same.

    If the availability mode of the secondary replica is asynchronous-commit, transaction logs on the secondary database might lag behind the primary replica database.
 If the secondary database is being backed up, data loss might occur.
    {: note}

-- Install the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in on the primary replica server and on secondary replica servers.
+- Install the Windows {{site.data.keyword.backup_notm}} Agent and plug-in on the primary replica server and on secondary replica servers.
 This strategy makes sure that backups continue even if one of the replicas is down.
 You can run a full backup on the primary replica, followed by full or transaction log backups.
 You can also run copy-only backups on the secondary replicas, followed by copy-only or transaction log backups.

 If an SQL database in an AlwaysOn Availability Group is hosted on an SQL Server Failover Cluster Instance, install the Agent, SQL Server plug-in, and Cluster plug-in on each physical node.
 Then, configure the jobs on the virtual node.
 Full backups run if the database is a primary database.
 Copy-only backups run if the database is a secondary database.
 {: tip}